priyanshushe/EcoSessionTree/README.md

 Also displays the equivalent annual value in tonnes CO₂/year.

-Breaks emissions into four categories:
+**Breaks emissions into four categories:**

 ⚡ Electricity
 🚗 Transport
 🏭 Industries / consumption impact
 🗑️ Waste

-Classifies the result as Low, Medium, or High.
+**Classifies the result as Low, Medium, or High.**

 Uses the highest category among the four sections as the overall footprint category.

-❓ Question Mode
+## ❓ Question Mode

 Designed for users who do not know their exact monthly figures.
 The application converts simple choices into predefined activity estimates:

-Category
+## Category

 Low / Minimal
 Medium / Average
 High
 Electricity
 100 kWh/month
 300 kWh/month
 600 kWh/month

-Transport
+## Transport

 0 km/month
 Depends on selected transport

-Depends on selected transport

 Industries
 120 kg CO₂/month
 280 kg CO₂/month
 580 kg CO₂/month

-Waste
+## Waste
 30 kg/month
 60 kg/month
 100 kg/month

-For transport, the qualitative choices include walking/biking, public transit, car, and SUV.
+## For transport, the qualitative choices include walking/biking, public transit, car, and SUV.

-🔢 Number Mode
+## 🔢 Number Mode

-Allows users to directly enter:
+**Allows users to directly enter:**

-Electricity consumption in kWh/month
+- Electricity consumption in kWh/month

-Transport distance in km/month
+- Transport distance in km/month

-Industrial/consumption emissions in kg CO₂/month
+- Industrial/consumption emissions in kg CO₂/month

-Waste generated in kg/month
+## Waste generated in kg/month

-📍 GPS-Based Location Awareness
+## 📍 GPS-Based Location Awareness

-The calculator uses the browser's Geolocation API to obtain the user's coordinates.
+- The calculator uses the browser's Geolocation API to obtain the user's coordinates.

-Those coordinates are then used to:
+## Those coordinates are then used to:

-Reverse-geocode the location into a city/state/country.
+- Reverse-geocode the location into a city/state/country.

-Select a regional electricity emission factor.
+- Select a regional electricity emission factor.

-Display the user's location on an interactive map.
+- Display the user's location on an interactive map.

-Retrieve optional weather information.
+- Retrieve optional weather information.

-Retrieve air-quality information.
+- Retrieve air-quality information.

-Location data is required by the calculator interface because the electricity calculation can vary by region.
+## Location data is required by the calculator interface because the electricity calculation can vary by region.

-🗺️ Interactive Maps
+## 🗺️ Interactive Maps

-The calculator uses Leaflet.js and OpenStreetMap tiles to display the detected location.
+- The calculator uses Leaflet.js and OpenStreetMap tiles to display the detected location.

-The Suggestions page also provides category-based eco-friendly location cards with Google Maps directions generated from the user's current coordinates.
+- The Suggestions page also provides category-based eco-friendly location cards with Google Maps directions generated from the user's current coordinates.

-The nearby eco-friendly locations shown by the Suggestions page are application-defined example locations relative to the user's coordinates; they are not retrieved from a live places database.
+- The nearby eco-friendly locations shown by the Suggestions page are application-defined example locations relative to the user's coordinates; they are not retrieved from a live places database.

-🌤️ Weather & Air Quality
+## 🌤️ Weather & Air Quality

-When an OPENWEATHER_API_KEY is configured, Eco Twin can display:
+**When an OPENWEATHER_API_KEY is configured, Eco Twin can display:**

-Current temperature
+- Current temperature

-Weather description
+- Weather description

-Humidity
+- Humidity

-Wind speed
+- Wind speed

-Air Quality Index (AQI)
+- Air Quality Index (AQI)

-The application continues to work without the API key.
+## The application continues to work without the API key.
 In that case it uses fallback values for weather/AQI display.

-📊 Profile Dashboard
+## 📊 Profile Dashboard

-The Profile page provides:
+**The Profile page provides:**

-Total points
+- Total points

-Eco Twin happiness score
+- Eco Twin happiness score

-Total number of calculations
+- Total number of calculations

-Current tree stage
+- Current tree stage

-Current tree level
+- Current tree level

-Latest footprint category
+- Latest footprint category

-Monthly emissions summary
+- Monthly emissions summary

-Emissions by category
+- Emissions by category

-Carbon footprint progress chart
+- Carbon footprint progress chart

-Recent calculation history
+- Recent calculation history

-Chart.js is used to visualize historical footprint changes.
+- Chart.js is used to visualize historical footprint changes.

-🌳 Gamification
+## 🌳 Gamification

-Eco Twin includes a lightweight progression system:
+**Eco Twin includes a lightweight progression system:**

-Every saved calculation awards 10 points.
+- Every saved calculation awards 10 points.

-Completing a suggested eco-action awards additional points.
+- Completing a suggested eco-action awards additional points.

-Eco Twin happiness increases when an action is completed, up to 100.
+- Eco Twin happiness increases when an action is completed, up to 100.

-Low-emission calculations grow the tree to the next stage.
+- Low-emission calculations grow the tree to the next stage.

-High-emission calculations can reduce the tree stage.
+- High-emission calculations can reduce the tree stage.

-Medium-emission calculations leave the current tree stage unchanged.
+- Medium-emission calculations leave the current tree stage unchanged.

-Completing all five tree stages increases the tree level and resets the stage to 1.
+# Completing all five tree stages increases the tree level and resets the stage to 1.

-Tree stages range from 1 to 5, while tree levels are displayed from 1 to 100 in the profile UI.
+- Tree stages range from 1 to 5, while tree levels are displayed from 1 to 100 in the profile UI.

-💡 Eco-Friendly Suggestions
+# 💡 Eco-Friendly Suggestions

-The Suggestions page contains recommendations for:
+**The Suggestions page contains recommendations for:**

-Electricity and energy usage
+- Electricity and energy usage

-Transportation
+- Transportation

-Industries / consumption
+- Industries / consumption

-Waste management
+- Waste management

 Users can filter suggestions using tabs and mark actions as completed to earn points.

-🌿 Eco Events & Workshops
+# 🌿 Eco Events & Workshops

-The application includes curated sustainability event/workshop cards and also exposes an API that generates category-specific event suggestions.
+- The application includes curated sustainability event/workshop cards and also exposes an API that generates category-specific event suggestions.

-The event content in the current project is static application content, not a live event-search service.
+- The event content in the current project is static application content, not a live event-search service.

 📈 Calculation History